micmejia/bible-dump/NKJV/Acts/Acts 15.md

 Then the contention became so sharp that they parted from one another.
 And so Barnabas took Mark and sailed to Cyprus;

 ###### 40
-but Paul chose Silas and departed, being [^n]commended by the brethren to the grace of God.
+but Paul chose Silas and departed, being commended by the brethren to the grace of God.

 ###### 41
 And he went through Syria and Cilicia, strengthening the churches.